hazelcast/management-center-docker/README.md

      "]
 ```

-**NOTE:** `$MC_DATA` env variable is coming from `hazelcast/management-center` and used to save the configuration and other needed data during Management Center running time
+**NOTE:** `$MC_DATA` env variable is coming from `hazelcast/management-center`.
+It is used to save the configuration and other needed data when running Management Center.